Passing along this from the Acquisitons Directorate (CG-9):

-For more information: Research, Development, Test and Evaluation program page and Research and Development Center page.
+For more information: Research, Development, Test & Evaluation and Innovation Program page and Research and Development Center page